paldepind/dffptch/README.md

 Why
 ---
-If you're JavaScript client is sending a lot of updates to your backend – like in a collaborative app, a real-time game or a continously saving app – then transfering the entire changed JSON wastes a lot of bandwith. dffptch.js makes sending only the changes in a compact format very easy.
+If you're JavaScript client is sending a lot of updates to your backend – as it might in a collaborative app, a real-time game or a continously saving app – then transfering the entire changed JSON wastes a lot of bandwitdh. dffptch.js makes sending only the changes in a compact format very easy.

 Example